Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8/nfc/scanning.md

 - **Caching and saves.** All pages remain in RAM for the current session; saving writes the entire image to `/mnt/ghostesp/nfc/<Model>_<UID>.nfc` for later writes.

 - **Verification.** Re-scan immediately after to confirm the data matches or to check the signature for authenticity.

+## Chameleon Ultra Scanning

+- **Connect first.** Complete the [Chameleon Ultra setup]({{< relref "chameleon-ultra.md" >}}) so GhostESP is paired over BLE.
+- **Switch to reader.** Run `chameleon reader` in the CLI; the terminal confirms the device is ready to scan.
+- **Start HF scans.** Use `chameleon scanhf` while holding the tag near the Chameleon Ultra antenna.
+The CLI mirrors the familiar popup summaries, including brute-force percentages for MIFARE Classic cards.
+- **Start LF scans.** Use `chameleon scanlf` (or `scanlfall` to sweep profiles) for low-frequency tags; results appear in the CLI and the on-device terminal view.
+- **Reuse cached data.** Once a scan finishes, you can proceed directly to the save flow without rescanning on the PN532.

 ## Verify